 • Individuals on Dialysis.

-• Individuals who have Tinea or active Fungai infection.
+• Individuals who have Tinea or active Fungi infection.

 • Individuals experiencing Senile Purpura.